waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - `navigate_to_box(box_number)`: Automates the 'CHANGE BOX' sequence.
   - `select_pokemon_in_box(pokemon_index)`: Navigates the cursor to a specific slot within a box.
 - **Post-Loss Analyst Agent:** An agent to suggest specific team swaps after a defeat, as a more focused version of the `team_composition_advisor`.
+- **Stuck Situation Analyst Agent:** An agent that could be called when I'm stuck.
+It would analyze the current map's connectivity (`map_connectivity_analyzer`), check for unexplored warps/connections, and suggest a prioritized list of hypotheses to test to find the way forward.
+This would automate the diagnostic process I just performed manually.

 # VIII.
 50-Turn Reflection Log